How To Order

 Sam’s ability to write in a compelling and funny (style) makes this book a compelling read.
 His ability to captivate the audience makes this book very hard to put down, I found myself reading it at every opportunity until I finished.
 I then had to read his additional titles, Into Africa and Distant Suns.
 Recommended.

-Selling-up and quitting your job to see where the road takes you, working your way across six continents over five years takes some self-belief and trust in the world.
-So I wasn’t entirely surprised to hear that last year this intrepid soul had embarked on another adventure, once again throwing-in the security and comfort of a good job, this time to concentrate on writing and publishing.
+Selling-up and quitting your job to see where the road takes you, working your way across six continents over eight years takes some self-belief and trust in the world.
+So I wasn’t entirely surprised to hear that this intrepid soul had embarked on another adventure, once again throwing-in the security and comfort of a good job, this time to concentrate on writing and publishing.
 He deserves to succeed, not least so we get to read a third book from him.

 The Road Magazine